ChickenNuggers/Alchemy/README.md

 be explained into detail.
 Below is a list of already rejected feature requests:

- * Using something other than Angular Material
+ * Using something other than a Material Design framework
  * Using something other than Flask
- * Using an entirely different webpage
+ * Using an entirely different language
   * View my alternative development project [here]( https://github.com/carbonsrv/diamond).